-The term was coined by sociologist William F. Ogburn in his work "Social change with respect to Culture and original nature" in 1922.
+The term was coined by sociologist William F. Ogburn in 1922.
 Ogburn has a concept that material culture changes fast in comparison to the non-material culture.
 Due to this material culture progressed and the pace of change in non-material culture related to or dependent on it remained slow, this condition is called Ogburn cultural backwardness.
 Cultural Lag is the notion that culture takes time to catch up with technological innovations, and that social problems and conflicts are caused by this lag.